jewettaij/visfd/doc/doc_filter_mrc.md

 Masks can also be used to give some voxels more consideration than others during the bluring (filtering) process.
 (A.K.A. "weighting".)
-This effectively makes it possible to apply a filter to an image whose boundaries are smooth and gradual as opposed to jagged and rectangular, slowly fading from 1 to 0 (near a curve-shaped boundary, for example).
+This makes it possible to apply a filter to an image whose boundaries are smooth and gradual
+(slowly fading from 1 to 0 near a curve-shaped boundary, for example), as opposed to jagged and rectangular.

 ### -mask MRC_FILE